I’ve now completed 4 months of working on my new business for just 2 hours per week. The lessons I'm learning (yet again!) are:

 It makes life much simpler: When I create on schedule, I have a great work-life balance.

-If instead I keep waiting until I’m “inspired” to make the video, I will keep thinking, even worrying, about whether I’ll get the inspiration, and when I do feel inspired, it’ll take me away from whatever thing I’ve planned to work on.
+If instead I keep waiting until I’m “inspired” to make the video, I will keep thinking, even worrying, about whether I’ll ever get the inspiration, and when I finally feel inspired, I will feel like I have to drop everything else to make that video... thereby disrupting my other plans.

-The key is to be willing to create something “mediocre” or “uninspired” -- knowing that those are your self-judgements, and what you need to do instead is to put it out there and let your audience tell you what they think.
+The key is to be willing to create something “mediocre” or “uninspired” -- knowing that those are only our self-judgements, and what we need is to just publish and observe the audience's reactions.

 Same thing with writing:

-The feeling of "I don't know what to write" (at the beginning of a writing project) never goes away either.
+The feeling of "I don't know what to write" (at the beginning of a writing project) has never gone away for me.

 And once I get going, it is miraculous that something comes out if I just keep writing.
 No frills.
 Just write whatever I am thinking.